 Every Ambassador lives on Long Island, too.
 We get it.

 Judy White, founder of CJ2, has spent decades building relationships within the media community, government, and the private and nonprofit sectors.
 White is president of the Women’s Economic Developers of Long Island (WEDLI) and serves on the Board of New HOUR for Women & Children, among others.
-As trusted representatives who listen and advocate, CJ2 will assist in developing collateral materials that support the community outreach program.

 Gary Lewi, Managing Director, Rubenstein, began his career as a Long Island radio news journalist and, subsequently, became Director of Public Affairs for the Town of Hempstead.
 He was recruited to become Press Secretary for U.S. Senator Alfonse D’Amato, creating a New York-based press operation that introduced the then revolutionary concept of communicating with media through email.
 Following the Senator D’Amato’s first term, Lewi was offered a position at Rubenstein where he is responsible for agency sectors that include public policy, energy, transportation, infrastructure, environmental issues, and crisis communication.
 Lewi remains a guest lecturer on ethics in public relations before business and trade groups and at Hofstra University, Columbia University, and Long Island University and was presented with a Lifetime Achievement Award from the publication “City & State.”